VSINGH-CYBER/Credit-Card-Rewards-Product-Analysis/02_user_research/customer-journey.md

 ## Current Customer Experience

-To get a better understanding of the impact that delayed reward calculations, we must take a deep look into the typical customer experience from the time that they swipe their card, all the way to the point when the rewards are displayed on their account.
+To get a better understanding of the impact of delayed reward calculations, we must take a deep look into the typical customer experience from the time that they swipe their car to the point where rewards are displayed on the account.

 In most financial institutions that offer credit card products, rewards are not calculated and displayed until the transactions are settled.
-As a result, **customers experience a delay in between making a purchase and seeing the rewards that are associated with the purchase display on their account**.
+As a result, **customers experience a delay in between making a purchase and seeing the associated rewards display on their account**.

 ## Transaction Flow Experience